uhAlexz/Pelipy/README.md

 ```

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE]() here.
+See the [license](https://github.com/uhAlexz/Pelipy?tab=MIT-1-ov-file) here.